 Why are men way off on their perception of women’s pleasure?

 Over the years, I have heard this question quite often as well.
 I am not sure that all men are always way off in their perceptions of their female partner’s sexual pleasure.
-However, we do know that more often than not, women do not experience orgasm from vaginal-penile sex and according to Justin’s research, women only experience orgasm 25% of the time during hook ups.
+However, we do know that more often than not, women do not experience orgasm from vaginal-penile sex.
 Pleasure can be experienced in a variety of ways.
 Orgasms tend to be equated with our sense of sexual pleasure.
 So I think this is a good question.

 One reason men may be “way off” in terms of their perception of their female partner’s pleasure is due to our lack of communication about sex.
 I believe that the foundation of any sexual experience is consent—if we are debating whether or not to explicitly communicate consent, there is less of a chance we will be explicit in regard to other forms of sexual communication (and as I already mentioned consent is linked to quality of sexual activity).
 This is a shame as my research, with colleague and fellow Kinsey Confidential blogger Kristen Mark, suggests that sexual communication influences both sexual and relationship satisfaction.
 So, I think the best way for men to better understand their female partner’s sense of pleasure during sexual activity (and vice versa) is to ask for feedback and for women to respond honestly (It does not help an individual if their partner tells them stimulation feels good when it does not, or pretends to have an orgasm when one was not had—this ultimately provides inaccurate information about what forms of stimulation provide pleasure.
 It may result in one person thinking that the stimulation they are providing is pleasurable and orgasm-inducing, when it really isn’t).
 I think it is also important for men (and women) to realize that everybody is different and every body is different.
 People have a variety of desires and things they find pleasurable and arousing.
 To suggest that everyone should know how to pleasure a partner immediately is unfair and unrealistic.
 So again, my suggestion is to ask—“does this feel good?” “do you like this?” “should I keep going like this?” “do you want to try [insert a range of behaviors and activities here]”—ask early and ask often and be open to receiving feedback!